lfpayne/FivePD-K9-Plugin/README.md

 A K9 Script that interacts with FivePD to allow the use of information loaded by FivePD for Pedestrians and Vehicles.
 This Script allows for a Bomb Sniffing K9 and a Drug Sniffing K9.

 # Set Up
-Place the compiled .dll file in the **fivepd/plugins/k9/** folder along with the config.json file provided in this github.
+Place the compiled .dll file in the **fivepd/plugins/k9/** folder along with the config.json file provided in this github repo.

 Next add the line **./plugins/\*\*/\*.json** somewhere around line 20 to the file **fivepd/fxmanifest.lua**.